dreikanter/search-moar-for-chrome/README.md

-Search moar! for Google Chrome
+Search moar! extension for Google Chrome

 Switch between Yandex and Google SERP with a single click.